Recipes

 Curry Flavour When It Rains In November

-111 years ago on this day my Grandmama was born.
+111 years ago on this day, my Grandmama was born.
 How the world has changed, the only thing that hasn’t is the rain!
-Bob Hope was also born in 1903 and Konrad Lorenz (Austrian Zoologist 1903-1989) said "I have found the missing link between the higher ape and civilized man: It is we."
-George...
+Bob Hope was also born in 1903, and Konrad Lorenz (Austrian Zoologist 1903-1989) said: "I have found the missing link between the higher ape and civilized man: It is we."...

-Those are some of my favourite F words; fortunately it was a good week so I have no desire to stab someone with a cake fork.
-To celebrate the weekend there’s nothing better than having fab food lined up which won't keep you in the kitchen for hours.
-Try these when serving sundowners or as...
+Those are some of my favourite F words; fortunately, it was a good week, so I have no desire to stab someone with a cake fork.
+To celebrate the weekend, there’s nothing better than having fab food lined up, which won't keep you in the kitchen for hours.
+Try these when serving sundowners or...

-These are some of my favourite things!
-It’s snowing in Canada and a fine mist covers my mountain.
-Comfort food is called for which is perfect as it stews in its own juices while I get spring out of my garden and prepare for Summer.
-Clay pots will be filled with culinary herbs, Parsley,...
+It’s snowing in Canada, and a fine mist covers my mountain.
+Comfort food is called for, which is perfect because it stews in its own juices while I dig spring out of my garden and prepare for summer.
+Clay pots will be filled with culinary herbs, including parsley, sage, rosemary, and thyme....

-Now’s the time to get Grand’Mere off the shelf, dust her and riffle through her pages to the two stuck together when I baked last year’s Christmas cake.
-It’s eight weeks to go and that’s how long one needs to mature a cake.
-This fact struck me like a blow to the solar plexus this afternoon when...
+Now’s the time to get Grand’Mere off the shelf, dust her, and riffle through her pages to the two pages stuck together when I baked last year’s Christmas cake.
+It’s eight weeks to go, and that’s how long a cake needs to mature.
+This cake is an heirloom.
+This fact struck me like a blow to the...

-More lyrics have been written about a Sunday than any other day of the week.
-From Queen to Joni Mitchell.
-Here Sundays are a day of worship, thankfulness and rest.
-Panama hats, cheesecutters and blazers, the old school tie, and Church Schools are still a firm favourite in our neck of the woods...
+More lyrics have been written about Sunday than any other day of the week, from Queen to Joni Mitchell.
+Here, Sundays are a day of worship, thankfulness, and rest.
+Panama hats, cheese cutters, and blazers, the old school tie, and Church Schools are still a firm favourite in our neck of the...

 Cheese Souffles